-Michael is running for Franklin County Auditor because he believes government should watch its money as closely as you do.
-Technology has changed the way we spend, but government has not kept up – and certainly has not gotten much better when it comes to spending our dollars efficiently.
-It’s time to bring the Auditor’s Office into the 21st century with outstanding constituent services and fiscal prudence.
+“I’m running for Franklin County Auditor because public service is my priority and I want an auditor’s office that responds to the needs of Franklin County citizens.
+Technology has changed the way we spend, but government has not kept up – and certainly has not gotten better when it comes to spending your dollars efficiently.
+It’s time to bring the Auditor’s Office into the 21st century with outstanding constituent services and fiscal common sense.”

-He received numerous honors and awards during his service in the General Assembly, including several Legislator of the Year awards.
+During his service in the General Assembly, Michael received numerous honors and awards including several Legislator of the Year awards.

 Michael and his wife Caroline are the proud and busy parents of Cooper and Riley.
-They live in the University Community with their two rescue pugs, Wrigley and Fenway, and belong to St. Francis of Assisi Parish.
+They live in the University Community with their two rescue pugs, Wrigley and Fenway, and attend St. Agatha Parish in Upper Arlington.